LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 --------------------------------------------------------------------
-5.4 File documentation
+5.5 File Documentation
 --------------------------------------------------------------------

-5.4.1 Each header file that declares a global type, method, etc. **must** have a Doxygen file prologue similar to the following:
+5.5.1 Each header file that declares a global type, method, etc. **must** have a Doxygen file prologue similar to the following:

 .. code-block:: cpp